-The first time I saw Mamuli Earrings, was In Branly – Jacques Chirac Museum Paris many years ago, where they display hundreds of Indonesian Antique Ethnic earrings, where some of them are no longer to be seen in Indonesia these days.
-Luckily, the Sumbanese are very good at preserving their culture and the mamuli ornaments and design are still being made/worn by the people there today.
+The first time I saw Mamuli Earrings, was In Branly – Jacques Chirac Museum Paris many years ago, where they display hundreds of Indonesian Antique Ethnic earrings, some of which designs are no longer to be seen in Indonesia these days.
+Luckily, the Sumbanese are very good at preserving their culture and the mamuli ornaments and designs are still being made/worn by the people there today.

 Here is small information I copied from Wikipedia about the Mamuli Ornaments: They are found in the megalithic society of the western Sumba people, e.g. the Anakalang society.
-The mamuli ornaments have a shape which represents the female genitalia, symbolizing the woman as the giver of life.
-Mamuli are the most important Sumbanese precious metal valuables and are seen as heirloom objects which served in important exchange rituals.
+The mamuli ornaments have a shape that represents the female genitalia, symbolizing the woman as the giver of life.
+Mamuli are the most important Sumbanese precious metal valuables and are seen as heirloom objects that serve in important exchange rituals.

-By the way, Sumba island is an Indonesian island located in the Lesser Sunda Islands, just to the south of Flores & Sumbawa island.
+By the way, Sumba Island is an Indonesian island located in the Lesser Sunda Islands, just to the south of Flores & Sumbawa islands.

-In West Sumba, the Mamuli design is also applied extensively on their textiles, as you can see on the ikat blanket on this picture.
-In East Sumba, they also used the Mamuli design on their ikat textile, but in a very different way, usually as large ikat motifs combined with other figures on a sarong or blanket.
+In West Sumba, the Mamuli design is also applied extensively on their textiles, as you can see on the ikat blanket in this picture.
+In East Sumba, they also used the Mamuli design on their ikat textile, but in a very different way, usually, as large ikat motifs combined with other figures on a sarong or blanket.

-West Sumba is such an amazing place, beautiful megalithic villages, lovely people once you know them (try to respect them and their culture as much as you can), tropical landscape (very different than the dry landscape of East Sumba).
+West Sumba is such an amazing place, with beautiful megalithic villages, lovely people once you know them (try to respect them and their culture as much as you can), tropical landscape (very different than the dry landscape of East Sumba).
 Here in West Sumba, you will experience the magical culture of the island.
-COME TO WEST SUMBA, have a journey that will make you ask a thousand questions after your visit.
-I blog whenever I can about my visit to weaving villages in Indonesia, you can see my update in www.wastraindonesia.uk

 Thank you for stopping by, hope to take you to see our weaving villages soon.
 Salam Wastra, xxNelly